LilSpazJoekp/explain-yourself/README.md

 ## Changes

+### 1.2.5

+- Move post ID to end of the message subject.

 ### 1.2.4

 - Fix a bug where the app would infinitely loop when removing a post that failed to meet requirements.